microsoft/FHIR-Converter/docs/using-helpers-concept.md

 ## Manipulating HL7 v2 data for FHIR bundle

 There are scenarios where you need to parse or combine elements from the HL7 v2 message to get the right attribute for your FHIR bundle.
-We have included several array and string functions to help you pull data and get return it in the way you need.
+We have included several array and string functions to help you pull data and return it in the way you need.

 For example, if you get a patient location from PV1 3-2 in an HL7 v2 message as Cherry123 where Cherry corresponds to the building and 123 corresponds to the room, you may want to store both building and room separately in your FHIR resource.